Updated: 3 days ago

 Chemical substances – to ensure that the chemicals used in the board game do not harm human health.
 This largely relates to heavy metals used in coating and color.

 Some tests such as electrical properties, radioactivity, elasticity etc. understandably do not apply to board games.
+There are additional tests required by the European Union namely the REACH test, but we will discuss them in a separate article.

 How to get the CE standard check?